vrtbl/passerine/README.md

 > Shaw is the developer of *MiniVM*, a portable cross-platform runtime.
 The eventual goal is to retire Passerine's current virtual machine, and adopt MiniVM Assembly (VASM), then later LLVM IR, as first-class targets of the compiler.

 ## An Overview
-Previous versions of this README directly embedded the overview.
-We've recently organized the overview into [*the Passerine Codex*](https://https://codex.passerine.io/core/syntax.html), which can be read online.
+We've recently moved the Overview to a separate website, the [Passerine Codex*](https://codex.passerine.io/core/syntax.html), which can be read online.

 > **Note**: Passerine is a *work in progress*: features mentioned in this overview may be unimplemented or subject to change.

 ## FAQ
+**Q:** Is Passerine ready for production use?

+**A:** Not yet!
+Passerine is still in early stages of development, with frequent breaking changes.

-**Q:** Why is the compiler broken on main?
+**Q:** Wait, why is the compiler broken on `master`?

 **A:** In July of 2021, Isaac started a small PR to refactor a small part of the language, paving the way to integrate a typechecker.
 This PR was originally aimed at cleaning up a part of the codebase to make this integration easier.